VitRod/SimpleBooksStoreDjango/README.md

      python ./manage.py migrate

-Now you can run the development web server:
+Now you can run the development web server on the port 8002:

      python ./manage.py runserver 8002